 - 1/4 cup fresh basil leaves

-- 1/4 light cream or half and half
+- 1/4 cup light cream or half & half

 - Combine creamy avocado sauce ingredients in a blender, blend until smooth and creamy, and set aside.
 If the sauce is too thick you can add a pinch of water or extra lemon juice.

 - Season salmon filets with salt and pepper on both sides.
-Coat the bottom of a skillet with olive oil (affiliate), over medium-high heat in a nonstick pan or skillet.
+Heat oil over medium-high heat in a nonstick pan or skillet.
 Once the oil is hot, add salmon filets and sear for 3-4 minutes per side for medium rare and 4-5 minutes per side for medium.

 - Transfer salmon filets to a plate and top with creamy avocado sauce.
 Sprinkle with fresh basil and serve immediately with a lemon wedge.